cfeenstra67/sqlauthz/README.md

 - **object permissions depend on the schema's usage permission** - If you defined permission on objects within a schema such a `SELECT` on a table or view, you will still get a "permission denied" message with the user attempting to utilize that permission unless you grant `USAGE` on the schema in which the object exists.
 For example, if you grant a user the `SELECT` permission on a table called `app.users`, you must also grant the user the `USAGE` permission on the `app` schema in order to utilize it.

 - **insert permissions for autoincremented primary keys depend on the sequence's usage permission** - If you defined an `INSERT` permission for a table and are using an autoincremented primary key such as a `SERIAL` or `BIGSERIAL` type, you will get a "permission denied" error if you do not also grant access to the underlying sequence that provides values for that column.
+Sequences created for autoincremented postgres columns are created in the same schema as the table, and are named `<schema>.<table>_<name>_seq`.
+E.g. for the `id` column of a table called `app.users`, the sequence would be `app.users_id_seq`.

 ## Incremental Adoption